radar07/obsidian-notes/my-vault/Books/The Kubernetes Book.md

 2. Package each microservice as its own container
 3. Wrap container in Kubernetes Pod
 4. Deploy pods to the cluster

+### Control Plane

+1. Control Plane runs a collection of s